 Assets in scope

-The threat model considers the following asset categories:- Enigm App account state, session state, secure messaging state, secure call state, and multi-device state
+The threat model considers the following asset categories:- Enigm App account state, session state, runtime protection state, secure messaging state, secure call state, and multi-device state

 - Enigm OS trust state, Trust Security Center state, network policy, privacy mode, and device-management state